leops/vmfparser/README.md

 The code is interesting because it's doesn't have to be a map you're parsing.
 You can actually use the VMF format to store any kind of data, JSON like.

-See `example.js` for an usage example.
+See `test/example.js` for an usage example.

+## Usage
+The module exports a single `parse(input, options)` function.
+The `input` is a VMF source string, and `options` is an optional object with the following
+properties:

+- `ast`: If true, will return the Abstract Syntax Tree instead of the transformed object.

 ## Multiple values per-key
 This is a unique functionnality of VMF, non-existent in JSON: the ability to